basinghse/splashify/README.md

 ## Usage
+- Navigate to the Splashify website
+- View images in 3 different methods:
+	- Select Trending or New (images) from the drop-down menu in the header (default Trending)
+	- Select a popular search phrase (based on Unsplash) from the list of buttons e.g. Nature and Architecture
-1. Enter a search term into the search bar
-2. Wait a moment for the results to populate
+	- Enter a search term in the search bar and wait a moment for the results to populate
-3. The search results will be display relevant images from unsplash in a grid view (via masonry)
+- The relevant images will be fetched from unsplash and displayed in a grid view
-4. Hover over an image and select the download button to download the image
+- Hover over an image to view the author, number of likes and to optionally download the image
-5. Click on any image to view it in full size
+- Click on any image to view it in full size and access additional information i.e. username, description, upload date, alt description

 ## Todo
 - [x] Display popular search phrases from the Unsplash API to give users search ideas.